CVE-2026-0503: CWE-862: Missing Authorization in SAP_SE SAP ERP Central Component and SAP S/4HANA (SAP EHS Management)

 Technical Analysis

-CVE-2026-0503 is a vulnerability classified under CWE-862 (Missing Authorization) affecting SAP ERP Central Component (SAP ECC) and SAP S/4HANA, specifically the SAP Environment, Health, and Safety (EHS) Management module.
-The root cause is a missing authorization check that allows an attacker with some level of privileges (PR:L) to manipulate user parameters to bypass password authentication.
-This manipulation enables extraction of hardcoded clear-text credentials embedded within the application.
-Exploiting this flaw, an attacker can access, modify, or delete change pointer information related to EHS objects.
-Change pointers are used to track changes in data and synchronize with other systems, so tampering with them could propagate incorrect or malicious data downstream, potentially affecting business processes relying on EHS data integrity.
+CVE-2026-0503 is a vulnerability identified in SAP ERP Central Component (SAP ECC) and SAP S/4HANA specifically within the SAP Environment, Health, and Safety (EHS) Management module.
+The root cause is a missing authorization check (CWE-862) that allows an attacker with some level of privileges to bypass password authentication by manipulating user parameters.
+This flaw also enables extraction of hardcoded clear-text credentials embedded in the application, which can be leveraged to escalate access.
+Upon successful exploitation, the attacker can access, modify, or delete change pointer information related to EHS objects.
+Change pointers are used to track changes for integration with other systems, so tampering with this data can affect downstream processes and data integrity.
 The vulnerability affects multiple versions of SAP_APPL (618, 605, 606, 617) and S4CORE (102 through 109).
-The CVSS 3.1 score is 6.4, indicating a medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity with no availability impact.
-No public exploits are known at this time, but the presence of hardcoded credentials and bypass of authentication pose a significant risk if exploited.
-The vulnerability was published on January 13, 2026, and remains unpatched as no patch links are provided.
+The CVSS v3.1 base score is 6.4, indicating medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and a scope change.
+Confidentiality and integrity impacts are low, and availability is unaffected.
+No public exploits are known at this time.
+The vulnerability was published on January 13, 2026, and no official patches are linked yet, suggesting organizations should monitor SAP advisories closely.
+Given SAP's critical role in enterprise resource planning and EHS management, exploitation could disrupt compliance and operational workflows.

 Potential Impact